-Img.
-3 – Now, what about the choice of the wedge?
+Now, what about the choice of the wedge?
 We should know the size of the wedges and the proportions between the measurements of the different wedge colors.
-(In the picture, ex polydentia wedges)
+(In the picture, ex Polydentia wedges)

-Img.
-10 – TIP: Try in of the wedge should be carried out before place the matrix.
+TIP: Try in of the wedge should be carried out before placing the matrix.
 In this case the wedge from the lingual side has the better angle to fill the space.
 This will be our choice.

 Both standing in the way of the wedge, ot it leaning on the margin represents a problem for the future contact point, both for the margin adaptation of the composite and oral hygiene managment in that area.

 To open this space it is possible to cut the wedge in a couple ways

 Using a blade (#11 is the best) outside the mouth

 TIP: An option is to put the wedge in the interproximal space and then finish the cavity.
 In this case, it is important to have a tool to pull the wedge and re-insert it in the same position.